AshokeBiswas/32/README.md

 Q1.
-Homogeneity and Completeness
+Explain the concept of homogeneity and completeness in clustering evaluation.
+How are they calculated?
-Homogeneity: Measures if all clusters containing samples from a single class (label).
+Homogeneity: Measures whether all clusters contain only data points that are members of a single class.

-Calculation:
-ℎ
+Homogeneity
 =
 1
 −